 Being organized is the key to success in trout fishing.
 What do I mean?
-Catching trout by fly fishing requires more energy and concentration than still water fishing.
-It is widespread practice to walk up and down the river banks looking for that prolific spot.
+Fly fishing for trout requires more energy and concentration than conventional fishing.
+It is a widespread practice to walk up and down the river banks looking for that prolific spot.

-This requires you to have a handy tackle box which you can easily carry along with you.
-Invest in a fly fishing sling pack for this same purpose.
+This requires you to have a handy tackle box that you can easily carry along with you.
+Invest in a good fly fishing rod for this same purpose.
 Always remember to carry plenty of flies.
 You do not want to run short of flies midway into the fishing session.
 You may have many bites before making a catch.